survivorsunited/survivorsunited.org/docs/minecraft/supported-mods/index.md

 ## Recycling

-- **Better Gold Recycling** – 2.4.1 – Smelt larger gold items for ingots and smaller items for nuggets
-- **Copper Recycling** – 2.4.1 – Recycle a variety of copper blocks into copper ingots
 - **Diamond Recycling** – 1.3.2 – Recycle diamond tools, diamond armor, and smithing templates into diamonds through crafting.
 - **MasterCutter** – 1.5.2-mc1.21.6 – The stonecutter is now more useful than ever with over 500 new recipes including woodcutting, enhanced base stonecutting, recycling and "un-crafting".
 - **Netherite Recycling** – 1.4 – Recycle netherite tools and armor into netherite scraps via smelting or blasting.